Robin Fletcher

 Robin Anthony Fletcher OBE DSC (30 May 1922 – 15 January 2016) was a British academic administrator, and a British field hockey player who competed in the 1952 Summer Olympics.
 He was a member of the British field hockey team which won the bronze medal.

+Biography

-He played all three matches as forward.
+Fletcher represented Great Britain in the field hockey tournament at the 1952 Olympic Games in Helsinki.
+He played all three matches as a forward.

+He initially played his club hockey for Oxford University before playing for the City of Oxford Hockey Club.
+He also played for Somerset at county level.
+He later became involved with the management of the British team.

-Fletcher was a scholar of modern Greek who was a Fellow of Trinity College, Oxford, from 1950 to 1989, and later became an emeritus Fellow.
+Fletcher was a scholar of modern Greek and a Fellow of Trinity College, Oxford, from 1950 to 1989, and later became an emeritus Fellow.
 Between 1951 and 1974 he combined the position of Domestic Bursar with a university lectureship in modern Greek.
 From 1980 to 1989 he served as Warden of Rhodes House, Oxford, responsible for the running of the Rhodes Scholarship.
 His memoirs, A Favouring Wind: A passage within and without academia, were published in 2007.
 His wife Jinny died in July 2010.
 Portraits of Fletcher hang in Rhodes House, Oxford, and Trinity College, Oxford.